 For optimal deliverability, we recommend setting up custom authentication for your mail sent via Higher Logic Thrive Marketing Enterprise (Thrive Marketing Enterprise).
-Setting up this authentication will require a few updates to your Domain Name System (DNS) settings, which may require the assistance of your IT team.
+Setting up this authentication will require a few updates to your Domain Name Service (DNS) settings, which may require the assistance of your IT team.
 These changes are necessary to ensure SPF and DKIM authentication are correct and tied to your sending domain.

 Set up custom authentication

 - Identify the sending domains you are going to use for your email messages sent through Thrive Marketing Enterprise.